 In some instances you shouldn’t wait to seek medical attention for back pain – like after a fall or injury, back pain plus weakness, numbness or tingling in your arms and legs, severe pain that doesn’t improve with rest, or back pain plus trouble urinating, fever or unexpected weight loss.
 And if you’re still in pain after two weeks, schedule an appointment with your physician to diagnose the source of your discomfort.

 Do you need a primary care physician?
-For more information or to schedule an appointment with a physician in your area, visit chimemorialmedicalgroup.org.
+Find more information and schedule an appointment with a physician in your area.
 Virtual visits are available for primary and specialty care.